Takreem

-Takreem (تكريم) is a non-profit organization founded in 2009 by Ricardo Karam to honor Arab individuals or organizations that have contributed to the development of their respective communities and to the betterment of the world in the fields culture, education, science, environmental studies, humanitarian services, and socio-economic development.
+Takreem (تكريم) is a non-profit organization founded in 2009 by Ricardo Karam to recognize Arab individuals or organizations for their contributions to their communities and achievements in culture, education, science, environmental studies, humanitarian services, and socio-economic development.

 History

 The idea of Takreem was first introduced by Ricardo Karam in 2004, yet the actual foundation was only launched in 2009.
-Karam observed guests he had interviewed on his talk show, and realized that the Arab world needed to highlight more of its achievers.
+Karam observed guests he had interviewed on his talk show and noted the need for greater recognition of Arab achievers.
 In one of his interviews, he states: “…every year we try to spot different achievers from different fields, and we try to give hope to the youth by telling [them to] look at these examples.
 You can make it as well."

 Karam officially announced the launching of Takreem at a press conference held at École supérieure des affaires (ESA), Beirut.

 Takreem organizes conferences, symposiums, and meetings.
 It offers mentorships and holds an annual Awards Ceremony celebrated in a different city every year.
-By highlighting examples of success from the Arab world, the foundation challenges the negative stereotypical image of the region, and embraces creativity, freedom of thought, human rights, entrepreneurship, advanced technology, and gender equality.
+By showcasing achievements from the Arab world, the foundation seeks to address stereotypes about the region and promotes creativity, freedom of thought, human rights, entrepreneurship, advanced technology, and gender equality.

 In 2018, Takreem launched TAKminds, an interdisciplinary think-tank bringing together thought-leaders, change-makers, and professionals.

 In 2019, Takreem decided to expand its activities to reach the Arab diasporas in both Americas.
 Takreem America was launched in 2022.

+In 2023, Takreem organized the 'Shining Stars of Hope' Christmas Special, a fundraising event that gathered significant attention and support for struggling Lebanese artists.
+This initiative raised substantial funds, which were channeled towards providing essential assistance and opportunities to artists facing challenges in the Lebanese creative industry.

 Activities

-Takreem holds year-round activities such as conferences, panel discussions, talks, forums, in addition to its annual awards ceremony.
+Takreem organizes activities such as conferences, panel discussions, talks, and forums, in addition to its annual awards ceremony.
 These activities host speakers from different parts of the world who share their insights on important issues drawing on their life experiences and careers.